pleiszenburg/loggedfs-python/README.rst

 Configuration
 =============

 LoggedFS-python can use an XML configuration file if you want it to log operations only for certain files, for certain users, or for certain operations.
-The format is fully compatible with LoggedFS' original format.
+LoggedFS-python is fully compatible with configuration files in LoggedFS' original format.
+Yet it can also handle additional fields (e.g. the ``command`` field).

 Here is a sample configuration file :